adinasarapu/adinasarapu.github.io/_posts/2020-01-26-blog-kafka.md

 ```

 **Another way of reading data from a Kafka topic is by simply using a Spring Boot application** (Here I call this project as SpringBootKafka).

-The following demonstrates how to send and receive messages from Spring Kafka.
+The following demonstrates how to receive messages from Kafka topic.
 First in this blog I create a Spring Kafka Consumer, which is able to listen the messages sent to a Kafka topic.
 Then in next blog I create a Spring Kafka Producer, which is able to send messages to a Kafka topic.

 The first step to create a simple Spring Boot maven Application is [Starting with Spring Initializr](https://spring.io/guides/gs/spring-boot/) and make sure to have spring-kafka dependency to `pom.xml`.